arkime/arkimeweb/_wiki/install.md

 # Installation Guide for Arkime
 {: .section-header .mt-1 }

-This guide details the steps involved in installing Arkime on a Linux machine.
+This guide details the steps involved in installing Arkime 5.2 or later on a Linux machine.
 A basic Arkime cluster consists of a database (OpenSearch or Elasticsearch) and Arkime sensors.
 Arkime sensors run the capture and viewer tools and process the network traffic.
 The capture tool is responsible for processing and storing the packets along with extracting the metadata to be stored in OpenSearch or Elasticsearch.